SRJPE/JPE-datasets/scripts/rst-data/yuba-river-rst-qc-checklist.md

 ### Variable: `stage_code`

-\#Description: Code describing the life stage of an organism
+**Description: stage\_code describes the life stage of an organism.
+It is a combination of ‘run’ and ‘lifestage’ data.
+The following operations creates a new column based on run.**

 -   FR - Fall Run salmon
 -   FRY - Fry